 Navagio, Shipwreck Beach, is undoubtedly one of the island’s highlights, a blissful cove surrounded by sheer limestone cliffs, while the pine-forested peninsula of Vasilikos in the southeast has been protected from development due to the loggerhead turtles that nest on Gerakas Beach.

 Zakynthos Town, the island’s capital, blooms brightly with cherry-red bougainvillea, and is home to an interesting assortment of castles, churches and museums.
 It’s also the birthplace of Italianate folk ballads, known as kantádhes, which can still be heard in the local tavernas.
-Less than half an hour drive away from Zakynthos Town are the Periyali Villas; a collection of eleven villas, each with their own pool.
-This is the perfect destination if you want to be close to the town, but far away enough that you can enjoy some peace and quiet.
+Less than half an hour drive away from Zakynthos Town is the stunning new Domes Aulus Zante luxury resort; a sophisticated take on an all-inclusive holiday with elegant dining and an exceptional kids club with creche, play areas, dedicated pool, kid’s social suppers and activities for little ones from 3 months to 17 years.

 The largest and greenest of the Cycladic Islands, Naxos is a delight for families.
 There are over 30 beaches, including the stunning long, sandy beach at Plaka that’s perfectly set up for children of all ages.